Zenatech Participates In Taiwan Trade Mission To Open First Asian Office For Zenadrone AI Drone Sensor And Component Manufacturing

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Ontario, Nov.
-07, 2024 (GLOBE NEWSWIRE) -- ZenaTech, Inc. (Nasdaq: ZENA) (FSE: 49Q) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, announces that company principals are currently participating in a Trade Mission to Taipei, Taiwan as part of an Arizona Commerce Authority (ACA) delegation, with the goal of opening a manufacturing office for its previously announced Spider Vision Sensors Ltd. subsidiary.
+TORONTO, Ontario – ZenaTech, Inc. (Nasdaq: ZENA) (FSE: 49Q) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, announces that company principals are currently participating in a Trade Mission to Taipei, Taiwan as part of an Arizona Commerce Authority (ACA) delegation, with the goal of opening a manufacturing office for its previously announced Spider Vision Sensors Ltd. subsidiary.

 This subsidiary will manufacture drone sensors and components to be integrated with ZenaDrone multifunction autonomous AI drones, manufactured at company facilities in Sharjah, UAE, and future facilities in Phoenix, Arizona.
 ZenaTech's CEO and CTO are in Taiwan finalizing manufacturing office facilities, meeting with potential partners, and completing registration tasks to establish and open this company in November.